NREL/OpenStudio-HPXML/docs/source/hpxml_generation.rst

   HVAC systems (Heating Systems, Cooling Systems, and Heat Pumps) can be autosized via ACCA Manual J/S by using -1 as the capacity.
   For a given system, all capacities must either be autosized or user-specified.
+  For example, an air-to-air heat pump must have its heating capacity, cooling capacity, and backup heating capacity all autosized or user-specified.

 Heating Systems
 ***************